|Before Dental Bonding||After Dental Bonding|

 - Bonding will not last as long as a more permanent cosmetic solution, such as porcelain veneers.
 It is also not suitable for larger repairs.

-If you’d like to see if you’re a candidate for dental bonding, you may schedule a complimentary consultation with our office by calling (847) 362-6540.
-You’ll get to spend about 15 minutes with Dr. Potts to find out if you are a good candidate for dental bonding.
-If you prefer, you may click here to request an appointment online.
+If you’d like to see if you’re a candidate for dental bonding in Lake County, you may schedule a complimentary consultation with our office by calling (847) 362-6540.
+You’ll get to spend about 15 minutes with Dr. Potts or Dr. Mahmood to find out if you are a good candidate for dental bonding.
+If you prefer, you may click here to request an appointment online at our Libertyville, IL, office.